Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

  Q <double> <unit_string>

   Activation energy operating on the reciprocal of temperature within the Arrhenius term governing corrosion, :math:`Q` [J/mol].

+ RAD_FACTOR <double>

+  Factor by which to increase the corrosion rate based on the effect of prior irradiation, :math:`\beta`.
+This should be set to 1.0 for non-irradiated Zircaloy or a higher value (around 2.0) for spacer grids that have been irradiated. :math:`\beta` cannot be less than or equal to zero.

 .. _waste-form-general-criticality-mechanism: